horst-osimitz/sre-task/README.md

 }
 ```

 The Let's Encrypt ACME Server only allows a renewal 30 days before expiry.
-See the `/etc/letsencrypt/renewal/app-rgitoh.zapto.org.conf` for furhter details:
+See the `/etc/letsencrypt/renewal/app-rgitoh.zapto.org.conf` for further details:

 ```bash
 # renew_before_expiry = 30 days